asare-21/report_gen/ReadMe.md

 python3 manage.py runserver
 ```

 ### Runs Best On Chrome and Edge.
-Issues face when running on safari
+Issues faced when running on safari

 ## Features
 1. View memo/reports in browser